frequently asked questions

 TS-LS system faq >

-The rails on the TS-LS 32" are 72" long, and the overall width is 102" when positioner's carriage is extended for maximum rip.
-The right-hand ends of the rails are typically set 45" from the blade.
-The TS-LS 52" has 92" rails, and the overall width is 122" when set for maximum rip.
+The 52"-capacity TS-LS has 92" rails, and the overall width is 122" when set for maximum rip.
 The right-hand ends of the rails are typically set 65" from the blade.

-Legs are not necessary when installing the TS-LS 32" on floor-standing contractor's saws or cabinet saws.
+It depends on the table saw's weight, but legs usually aren't necessary when installing the 32" TS-LS on floor-standing contractor's saws or cabinet saws.
 Support legs are also not needed when installing our left-side TS router table.
-Legs are required when mounting a substantial extension or a TS Router Tables to the right of the saw on all but the heaviest cabinet saws, and some support is required whenever the 92" rails are installed or the 72" rails positioned further to the right than on a typical installation.
+Legs ARE required when mounting a substantial extension table or a TS router table to the right of the saw on all but the heaviest cabinet saws and some support is required whenever the 92" rails are installed or when the 72" rails are positioned further to the right than normal.

-No. The TS Rail System attaches only to the central part of the saw's top, and the rails will serve as the anchor point for any other accessories such as support legs, TS Router Tables, etc. Because the rip fence performs perfectly with wide open spaces on either side of the saw, you have flexibility in deciding how to lay out the system you might keep your saw's metal wings, replace a wing with a router table, reuse an existing wooden extension table, or build an extension table from scratch.
+No. The TS rail system attaches only to the central part of the saw's top, and the rails will serve as the anchor point for any other accessories such as support legs, TS router tables, etc. Because the rip fence performs perfectly with open spaces on either side of the saw, you have flexibility in deciding how to lay out the system - you might keep your saw's metal wings, replace a wing with a router table, reuse an existing wooden extension table, or build an extension table from scratch.
+Multiple T-slots in the main rails simplify attaching your accessories.

 TS Router Table & TS Routing Function faq >